ackmanx/webapp-monorepo/README.md

 ## Adding a New Application

+There are multiple `package.json` files in this repo:
+* `packagejson`: This is the main application and contains the server-side dependencies for every hosted app and some tooling
+* `apps/<app-name>/package.json`: This is primarily the front-end side of each hosted app

 To add a new application, you need to configure a few things:

 1. Scaffold the app